sgf/Switch/docs/Downloads.md

    *Remarks: Verify if you can execute cmake --version in terminal.*

-3. Install Doxygen 1.8.13 or later (optional)

-   After CMake, to generate Switch documentation, you need to install the latest version Doxygen from [http://www.stack.nl/~dimitri/doxygen/download.html](http://www.stack.nl/~dimitri/doxygen/download.html)

-   *Remarks: Verify if you can execute doxygen --version in terminal.*

-4. Install gtkmm 3.0 or later
+3. Install gtkmm 3.0 or later

-   After installing Doxygen, you need to install gtkmm 3 on your system.
+   After installing CMake, you need to install gtkmm 3 on your system.
 See [https://developer.gnome.org/gtkmm-tutorial/stable/chapter-installation.html](https://developer.gnome.org/gtkmm-tutorial/stable/chapter-installation.html) for more information.
 The easy way is install from your linux distribution package manager like apt, yum or other.

-5. Install libuuid
+4. Install libuuid

    After installing gtkmm, you need to install libuuid lib on your system.
 The easy way is install from your linux distribution package manager like apt, yum or other.

-6. After installing clang, CMake, Doxygen, gtkmm and libuuid, do the following in "Terminal" to Build and install Switch :
+5. After installing clang, CMake, gtkmm and libuuid, do the following in "Terminal" to Build and install Switch :

 ```shell
 cd /home/YourName/Switch